EarthScope/ringserver/doc/ringserver.md

 ## <a id='access-control'>Access Control</a>

 <p >By default all clients are allowed to connect.
 Specific clients can be rejected using the <b>RejectIP</b> config parameter.
-If any <b>MatchIP</b> config parameters are specified only addresses that match one of the entries and are not rejected are allowed to connect.</p>
+If any <b>MatchIP</b> config parameters are specified only addresses that match one of the entries, and are not rejected, are allowed to connect.</p>

 <p >By default all clients are allowed access to all streams in the buffer.
 Specific clients can be limited to subsets of streams using the <b>LimitIP</b> config parameter.
 This parameter takes a regular expression that is used to match stream IDs that the client(s) are allowed access to.</p>

 <p >By default all clients are allowed to request the server ID, simple status and list of streams.
 Specific clients can be allowed to access connection information and more detailed status using the <b>TrustedIP</b> config parameter.</p>

-<p >If no client addresses are granted write permission via <b>WriteIP</b> then the address 127.0.0.1 (local loopback) is granted write permission.</p>
+<p >If no client addresses are granted write permission via <b>WriteIP</b> or granted trusted status via <b>TrustedIP</b> then the 'localhost' address (local loopback) are granted those permissions.</p>

+<p >Access control is host range (network) based, and specified as an address followed by an optional prefix in CIDR notation.
+For example: "192.168.0.1/24" specifies the range of addresses from 192.168.0.1 to 192.168.0.254.
+The address may be a hostname, which will be resolved on startup.
+The prefix is optional and, if omitted, defaults to specifying only the single address.</p>

 ## <a id='seedlink-support'>Seedlink Support</a>